-It originates from the tropical rainforests of southern Mexico but adapts and positively thrives in the most un tropical of places - our homes.
+It originates from the tropical rainforests of southern Mexico but adapts and positively thrives in the most untropical places - our homes.
 If you've the room, want an easy going, striking and interesting green plant to add to your collection or brighten up a stale boring corner of your home, Monstera deliciosa should be on your shortlist.

-Additionally the light reaching down onto the floor of a tropical rainforest is quite low and what does make it through is dappled, so the leaves with these ribbons have a larger surface area to better capture what little light filters down.
+In addition the light levels reaching down onto the floor of a tropical rainforest is low and the light that does make it through is dappled.
+So the leaves with these ribbons have a larger surface area to better capture what little light filters down.

-If your space is limited but you really want this houseplant, look out for M. deliciosa borsigiana or mini, which are the compact varieties.
+If your space is limited but you really want this houseplant, look out for M. deliciosa borsigiana or mini, which are the slightly more compact varieties.

-Only average levels of watering is required here.
-When you do water make sure you aim to get all of the compost evenly moist, then wait until it has dried out some before watering again (don't wait too long though).
-You'll also need to wait less time between watering's during the warmer months of the year or if the plant has been positioned in a very warm and dry space because all of these things will increase the thirst of your Swiss Cheese Plant.
+You'll need to wait less time between watering's during the warmer months of the year.
+Or if the plant has been positioned in a very warm and dry space because all of these things will increase the thirst of your Swiss Cheese Plant.

 It will take average to high humidity levels well, but will start to suffer if things are very dry for prolonged periods.
 Find ways that work for you to increase humidity if this is likely to be an issue in the spot you have chosen for it.

 Feeding is essential if you want new, lush green growth.
-Normal strength no more than once a month during periods of active growth.
+Use any houseplant feed and use it it at normal strength no more than once a month during periods of active growth.
 Reduce the amount and frequency of feed if you're finding your plant is becoming a monster and outgrowing its home too fast!

-In any case, as is usual with most houseplants, find a pot which is a bit bigger than the existing one and using new compost pot it up into its new home.
-Don't feed newly repotted Monsteras for at least three months.
+A young plant in its first pot will need to be repotted shortly after purchase.
+As is usual with most houseplants, find a pot which is a bit bigger than the existing one and using new compost pot it up into its new home.
+Don't feed newly repotted plants for at least three months.

 With time comes a humongous beast.
 Up to 20m / 65ft high and the leaves can often reach between 25–90cm / 9-35 inches both in width and length.

-The Swiss Cheese Plant belongs to the arum family, so the flower it produces is typical in appearance to the many other plants within this group i.e. reasonably unremarkable.
+The Swiss Cheese Plant belongs to the arum family, so the flowers it produces is typical in appearance to the many other plants within this family i.e. pretty unremarkable as flowers go.

-Monstera is toxic to people, cats or dogs and this is a result of the calcium oxalates found in the plants sap.
-Fortunately the purpose of calcium oxalates is to make the plant taste unpleasant to stop people or animals from eating it, so most of the side effects of eating Monstera are superficial such as a sore mouth, lips or tongue.
+Monstera leaves and roots are toxic to people, cats and dogs.
+This is a result of the calcium oxalates found in the plants sap.
+Fortunately the purpose of calcium oxalates is to make the plant taste unpleasant to stop people or animals from eating it, so most of the side effects of eating Monstera are superficial at worst, such as a sore mouth, lips or tongue.

 The Swiss Cheese Plant looks fantastic with shiny, polished leaves.
 Make sure you clean it regularly to keep this attractive look.

 This is often a confusing thing to see, as almost all plants will grow towards the light, not away from it.
-If light levels are low however new young leaves on new shoots will often grow towards even darker areas, which is known as negative phototropism.
+However if light levels are quite low the young leaves and shoots on Swiss Cheese Plant's will often grow towards even darker areas, which is known as negative phototropism.

-Basically they're seeking the really dark spots because out in the wild of the tropical rainforest this is where the tall trees are standing, once reached the shoots will clamber up them to reach the open and much brighter canopy (clever no?).
+Basically they're seeking the really dark spots because out in the wild of the tropical rainforest this is where the tall trees are standing.
+Once reached the shoots will clamber up them to get to the top of the open and much brighter canopy (clever no?).

-In our homes the dark spots are going to stay dark, so if the creeping and spreading is really bad, either wrap them back into the main stem, remove these shoots or consider a brighter spot for the plant in general.
+In our homes the dark spots are obviously going to stay dark.
+So if the creeping and spreading is really bad, either fold them back into the main stem, remove these shoots completely or consider a brighter spot for the plant in general.